AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 * `src/site`: This folder contains CSS files that are applied to an entire AEM Site's page.
 These files consist of code and styles that affect the overall functionality and layout of your AEM Site's page.
 Any modifications made here is reflected across all pages of your Site.
 [When to use it?]

-* `src/components`: The CSS files in this folder are specifically designed for individual AEM core components.
-Each dedicated folder for a component includes a .scss file that styles that particular component within an Adaptive Form.
+* `src/components`: The CSS files in this folder are designed for individual AEM core components.
+Each dedicated folder for a component includes a `.scss` file that styles that particular component within an Adaptive Form.
 For instance, the /src/components/accordion/_accordion.scss file contains style information for the Adaptive Forms Accordion component.

    ![adaptive form based theme structure](/help/forms/assets/theme_structure.png)